 - You must prove that the distracted driver had a lawful duty to protect you from harm

 - Your injuries must have been caused by the distracted driver’s negligence

 - There must be proof that the distracted driver acted in violation of their legal duty to protect you from harm when s/he caused the accident that inflicted harm on you.

 - You must convince the jury that you are owed damages as a result of the distracted driver’s action(s).

 Without knowledge of the law, you won’t always know where to begin or how to present your claim before the courts in Atlanta.
-The Bader Law Firm knows the law and can fight for you.
+Bader Scott Injury Lawyers knows the law and can fight for you.
 Call them at 678-562-5595 for your free consultation.